 In August 2007, the WHO signed an agreement with the University of Copenhagen to transfer responsibility for development and maintenance of the directory, which then became the Avicenna Directory, managed by the World Federation for Medical Education (WFME).
 The Avicenna Directory was opened in 2008, and was maintained by WFME from that date until the end of 2013.

-The International Medical Education Directory (IMED) has been managed by the Foundation for Advancement of International Medical Education and Research (FAIMER), based in Philadelphia, since soon after the last printed edition of the WHO World Directory of Medical Schools.
-The information available in IMED is derived from data collected by the Educational Commission for Foreign Medical Graduates (ECFMG) throughout its history of evaluating the medical education credentials of international medical graduates.
+The International Medical Education Directory (IMED) was managed by FAIMER, based in Philadelphia, since soon after the last printed edition of the WHO World Directory of Medical Schools.
+The information available in IMED was derived from data collected by the Educational Commission for Foreign Medical Graduates (ECFMG), a member of Intealth, throughout its history of evaluating the medical education credentials of international medical graduates.
 Using these data as a starting point, FAIMER began developing IMED in 2001 and made it publicly available in April 2002.

 The formation of the new World Directory of Medical Schools brings together the two existing world-wide directories of medical schools, Avicenna and IMED.
 The decision to merge the two directories followed a meeting of the interested parties in Copenhagen in September 2010.
 A Collaboration Agreement between WFME and FAIMER about this merger was finalized in March 2012.
 Representatives of both partner and sponsor organizations have met annually since 2013 to discuss details relating to the principles and operation of the World Directory, including the core data to be included on each medical school record, and the management and supervisory structure for the directory.